Fillable structures on negative-definite Seifert fibred spaces: Evaluation of the twisting numbers

 We still need to prove that this is the only $q$ which satisfies the conditions.
 By construction, $q$ is the smallest integer that gives a solution, to prove that no larger $Q$ works, we once again obtain a similar contradiction to the case of $e_0=-2,\ q>1$ above.
 Let $Q>q$ satisfy

 by the second and third condition respectively, and since $\frac{P_i-p_i}{Q-q}< \frac{P_i}{Q}$ when $\frac{P_i}{Q}<\frac{p_i}{q}$.
 Then we would have contradicting the negative-definiteness condition $e(M)<0$.
 Hence, there is no possible twisting number other than $-q$.
-Moreover, the value of $q$ is by Equation \eqref{eq:q} also in this case determined by $r_1$ and $r_2$ only. \end{proof} There is a simple lower bound for the twisting number that can be read directly from the proof of Proposition \ref{prop:tw}.
-The negative twisting number of tight structures on $M$ equals $-q=-1$ when $e_0<-1$, and when $e_0=-1$ it is bounded by where $a_i$ is the denominator of $r_i$ for $i=1,2$.
+Moreover, the value of $q$ is by Equation \eqref{eq:q} also in this case determined by $r_1$ and $r_2$ only. \end{proof}

+There is a simple lower bound for the twisting number that can be read directly from the proof of Proposition \ref{prop:tw}.
+The negative twisting number of tight structures on $M$ equals $-q=-1$ when $e_0<-1$, and when $e_0=-1$ it is bounded by $-q\geq -\min\{(1-r_1-r_2)^{-1},\:a_1+a_2\}$ where $a_i$ is the denominator of $r_i$ for $i=1,2$.
 Of course, in any specific case the explicit value of the twisting number can also be determined; in particular, when $M(-1;r_1,r_2)=S^3$, we have $q=a_1+a_2$.
 In the following, we show how this value is expressed in the full path algorithm, and eventually compute it explicitly in general from negative continued fraction expansions of $r_1$ and $r_2$.
 We note that we could obtain the explicit value already by carefully looking into arithmetic of Farey sequences, but we wish to emphasise the topological reason behind the solution.

 We denote by $Y_0=M(e_0;r_1,r_2)$ the lens space obtained by removing all the legs from the graph of $M$ except the two corresponding to the biggest coefficients; moreover, we write $Q_0$ for the intersection form of the standard graph of $Y_0$, which is naturally a negative-definite sub-graph of the one for $M$.
 We then have that $|\widehat{HF}(Y_0)|=|H_1(Y_0;\Z)|=\det(Q_0)$, and for any $\Spin^c$-structure $\s$ on $Y_0$ we write $W_{\s}$ for the initial characteristic vector of the full path $[W_{\s}]$, which is the unique generator of $\widehat{HF}(Y_0,\s)$.